openshift/origin-aggregated-logging/deployer/README.md

 or template parameters (which are passed as environment variables).
 The deployer looks for each value first in a `logging-deployer` ConfigMap, then a `logging-deployer` Secret, then as an environment variable.
 Any or all may be omitted if not needed.
+Please note that if you are specifying values within a configmap, the values will not be reflected in the output from `$oc new-app` but will still precede the corresponding template values within the deployer pod.

 ### Create Deployer ConfigMap